-- An external evaluation process by a team of public and non-public educators from various levels and positions.
+- An external evaluation process by a team of non-public educators from various levels and positions.
 This site team prepares a report that is then reviewed by a team of readers who may recommend accreditation status to the Leadership Council.

 Annually, the school must submit a report documenting compliance with state rules and regulations, and detailing their progress addressing any concerns listed by the site team.
 Each team undergoes the complete self-study process every seven years.

 MNSAA School of Distinction Opportunity